dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 # Workflow

 1. Start with the context-library.
-Read through $Root, My Interests, My Journey, My Keystone Concepts, My Supplements, My Symptoms and my mental-models library.
+Read through $Root, My Books, My Interests, My Journey, My Keystone Concepts, My Supplements, My Symptoms and my mental-models library.
 This should frame the rest of your processing.
 2. Next, review my most recent status report.
 Look particularly at the goals section.
 Review the other sections and older reports for context.
 3. Look for exactly three online documents based on my current goals as specified by my most recent status report.
 This is where I am currently focused and where I need your help.
 The source for content can be articles, YouTube videos, or research papers published that are highly correlated with my current goals and has high entropy.
 You are looking for that missing puzzle piece that is going to help me take the next step towards personal transcendence.